ton-community/tutorials/01-wallet/index.md

 For a choice of IDE, you will need anything that has decent TypeScript support.
 I recommend [Visual Studio Code](https://code.visualstudio.com) - it's free and open source.

-Let's create a new directory for our project and initialize it.
+Let's create a new directory for our project and support TypeScript.
 Open terminal in the project directory and run the following:

 ```
-npm init es6 --yes
+npm install ts-node
 ```

 ---